Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay

-Section~\ref{sec241204b} consists of graph-theoretic tools, our descriptive characterization of unmixed trees in Theorem~\ref{thm. char. of unmixed trees}, and the constructive characterization of unmixed balanced trees in Theorem~\ref{thm. constructing hh = 3 delt. trees}.
-Then in Section~\ref{sec241204c}, we show that the open neighborhood ideals of unmixed trees are Cohen-Macaulay; see Corollary~\ref{cor.
+Section~\ref{sec241204b} consists of graph-theoretic results, mainly, the descriptive characterization of well-totally dominated (WTD) trees; see Theorem~\ref{thm. char. of WTD trees}.
+The proofs of the results in this section can be found in \cite{COURAGE_GT}.
+Then in Section~\ref{sec241204c}, we show that the open neighborhood ideals of WTD trees are Cohen-Macaulay; see Corollary~\ref{cor.
 CM of ONI and SON} which follows from the fact that the corresponding Stanley-Reisner simplicial complex is shellable, proved in Theorem~\ref{thm. stable complex is shellable}.
-The current paper ends with Section~\ref{sec241204d} where we use our results to compute the Cohen-Macaulay type of open neighborhood ideal of unmixed trees in Theorem~\ref{thm.
-CM type of unmixed trees}.
+The current paper ends with Section~\ref{sec241204d} where we use our results to compute the Cohen-Macaulay type of open neighborhood ideal of WTD trees in Theorem~\ref{thm.
+CM type of WTD trees}.

 \begin{assumptions} Throughout, we assume that $G$ is a finite, simple graph, $\kk$ is a field, and $A$ is a nonzero commutative ring with unity.
 The vertex set and the edge set of $G$ are $V(G)$ and $E(G)$, respectively.
 If the graph we consider is clear in context, then we write $V := V(G)$ and $E := E(G)$.
 Since $G$ is simple, we denote each edge $e \in E$ as $uv=vu$ where $u,v \in V$ are the distinct vertices incident to $e$.
 Let $A[V(G)] = A[V]$ be the polynomial ring over $A$ whose variables are the vertices of $G$.
 We set $R := \kk[V]$ or $R := A[V]$ depending on the~context. \end{assumptions}